arian1123/TwitterEmotionIntensity/Final System/README.md

 **embedding:** this folder contains Edinburgh word vectors and GloVe word vectors.
 They are pre-trained and can be downloaded from the links givien in the folder's readme file.
 Note that they need to be downloaded in order to run extract_features() in main.py.

 **classification.py:** this script contains Classification class for the classification task.
 It will read the selected pre-stored features from respective files, train on three classifiers (Support vector machine classifier of sklearn, Multi-layer Perceptron classifier of sklearn, and Gradient Boosting classifier of sklearn.) using 10 fold cross validation on training dataset.
-Then, print the averaged pearson correlations for each emotion and each classifier.
+Then, print the averaged pearson correlations for each emotion and each classifier, as a table.

 **emoji.txt:** this files stores the emojis that are extracted from training dataset.